Coaching and Ethics

 the same time, the coaches interventions should be focussed on

-3. A coach is always working with the phenomenon of “cognitive
+the coachee’s commitments and coaching requests. - A coach is always working with the phenomenon of “cognitive

-blindness,” the boundary between ‘what we know‘ and ‘what
+blindness,†the boundary between ‘what we know‘ and ‘what

-we don’t know that we don’t know.
+we don’t know that we don’t know.‘ This is the area where

 coaching is powerful and valuable since none of us can observe